FabricMC/fabric-docs/develop/blocks/basics.md

 description: A guide for creating simple blocks.
 authors:
   - apple502j
+  - IMB11
 ---

 # Creating Blocks

 One of the most common things to do in your mod is adding custom blocks.

-A block, at its simplest form, has no functionality and only one "block state".
-A block state is a combination of properties, or variations, for the same block - things like rotations, crop age, or redstone activation state.
-For example, chains have 6 block states; 3 for the `axis` property, times 2 for the `waterlogged` property.
-A block can have only finite number of pre-defined block states.
-A block that needs more storage and functionality must have an associated "block entity".
-A block entity can store infinite, customizable data and perform logics every tick.
+Blocks in their most basic form are static objects with a single appearance.
+To gain variations (like rotation, growth stage, or activation state), a block uses "block states".

+A block can only have a limited number of these predefined states.
+If a block needs more complex data storage or the ability to perform actions, it requires an associated "block entity", which offers customizable storage and the capacity to run logic each tick.

 This tutorial explains the basics: a cubic block with no associated block entity.

-## Simple blocks
+## Simple Blocks

 Let's add a block with no functionality, named "border".
 To do so, first create a `Block` instance and store it in a `static final` field in your class (usually your `ModInitializer`):

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/block/FabricDocsReferenceBlocks.java)